Georgey764/Grant-Application-Management-System/README.md

-# EmergingScholarsApplication

-Application for the emerging scholars ULM.
+# Application Submission Software (For Emerging Scholars)

+> This is a software made for the application submission process at Emerging Scholars.

+## Overview
+1. Setting up the project